-The government-wide financial statements (i.e., the statement of net position and the statement of changes in net position) report information on all of RVCOG's activities.
+The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of RVCOG's activities.
 The effect of interfund services provided and used is not eliminated in the process of consolidating the funds for these statements.